colebolebole/coleboleboles-discord-bot/README.md

+(NOW ARCHIVED, IT WILL NO LONGER RECIEVE UPDATES!)

 so this is my 1st ever bot ive made pretty much(besides Xacto Bot, my 1st bot i worked on)

 check out novus bot's source code (the bot i based this off of) https://github.com/novusthedev/novus-bot